PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 not be broadened into semantic inference without first recording a real owner and an independent regression contract.

+Rank-four channelwise broadcast-constant repair is now owned by `binary_layout_adapter.py` alongside the two related binary compatibility policies.
+The complete former lowerer implementation moved with an AST that is identical after normalizing only the function name.
+The lowerer retains the historical private wrapper, three direct `lower_onnx_to_ir` calls, and the one call inside three-round binary-layout convergence, so scheduling and statistics aggregation are unchanged.

+The owner reuses a caller-supplied `ModelIRGraphIndex` when it belongs to the same ModelIR and otherwise builds exactly one index.
+Candidate traversal is limited to indexed binary operators.
+Producer/layout hints still resolve ambiguous rank-three and rank-four constants; exclusive constants mutate in place, while shared constants use snapshot-based copy-on-write and update the index through `_set_operator_inputs`.
+Standard NCHW-to-NHWC rotation, exact inverse recovery for stale NHWC constants, dtype and quantization preservation, unique clone naming, and the historical counter are unchanged.

+The positive, no-op, shared-constant, GraphIndex-differential, and convergence contracts pass, including module-owner versus lowerer-wrapper full ModelIR fingerprint equality.
+FastestDet supplies the strictly sequential zero-owner artifact control: all five invocations remain zero, process-tree SWAP is zero, and float32, float16, tensor-correspondence, schema, and generated-schema artifacts are byte-identical across extraction.
+Positive production ownership is not claimed; the synthetic cases remain the semantic authority.

 ## Managed-corpus SWAP exclusion policy

 Managed corpus validation remains strictly sequential.
 While each converter